Namibian Broadcasting Corporation: Transition to independence

 During the transition to independence in 1989, the SWABC was accused by the United Nations Transition Assistance Group (UNTAG) of bias in its news coverage, portraying the pro-independence SWAPO party as well as UNTAG in a negative light, while being uncritical of press releases from the Administrator General's office, the police force, and anti-SWAPO parties.
 It was accused of particular bias towards the Democratic Turnhalle Alliance, with disproportionate coverage given to its press conferences and rallies.

 In addition, in July 1989, the Administrator General was given three times as much airtime on SWABC TV as UNTAG.
-However, while the SWABC had offered UNTAG five minutes of radio airtime daily and ten-minute television slot in May 1989, UNTAG was unable to produce adequate broadcasts and failed to benefit from its allotted airtime until late June.
+However, while the SWABC had offered UNTAG five minutes of radio airtime daily and a ten-minute daily television slot in May 1989, UNTAG was unable to produce adequate broadcasts and failed to benefit from its allotted airtime until late June.

 Post-independence

 Following independence in 1990, the new government made the decision to make English the sole language on NBC television, while the existing English-language national radio service was made the main channel for news, sport, public affairs and other programmes.
 Three months after independence, NBC television began broadcasting entirely in English, while broadcasting hours for radio services in other languages were reduced.

 Under the pre-independence agreements, most SWABC staff were able to keep their jobs at the new broadcaster, but they were joined by SWAPO journalists who had previously worked for the Voice of Namibia, leading to accusations of bias and favouritism from both sides.

 The NBC was also accused by opposition politicians of favouring SWAPO, with Nora Schimming-Chase, vice-president of the Congress of Democrats, calling it the "Nujoma Broadcasting Corporation", a reference to Namibia's then President, Sam Nujoma.
 The DTA of Namibia, formerly the Democratic Turnhalle Alliance, has also accused the NBC of giving coverage of political rallies that favour SWAPO at the expense of its rivals.

+On 6 July 1996, two NBC TV cameras were damaged beyond repair and one was stolen, after a jazz concert failed to appear at the scheduled time.
+Members of the crew were also injured.
+The damaged cameras cost N$1.5 million.

+From 2000, more local languages were added to NBC's television news, after consideration that more than 80% of its viewers did not understand English.
+Shortly afterwards, it was announced that NBC would start television news in Afrikaans.
+The delays were due to budget constraints and that all content in the language was sponsored by private companies.

+The broadcaster announced an increase in licensing fees in October 2001, scheduled to be set at 13%.

+NBC's public image was diminishing by the 2000s, when locals noticed that the channel was closely associated with the ruling SWAPO party.
+Some journalists left to join One Africa Television, its commercial competitor.